Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/GettingStarted.md

 1. **Join the Lazy Day Apple Organization:**
     - An email invitation will be sent to your provided Apple ID email address.
 Accept this invitation.
-2. **Accept TapTrack Tester Invitation:**
+2. **Accept TagTrax Tester Invitation:**
-    - After joining the organization, you'll receive a second invitation to join the TapTrack tester group via TestFlight.
+    - After joining the organization, you'll receive a second invitation to join the TagTrax tester group via TestFlight.
 Accept this invitation.

 **Installing via TestFlight:**

 1. Install **[TestFlight](https://apps.apple.com/ca/app/testflight/id899247664)** from the App Store if you haven't already.
 [TestFlight](https://testflight.apple.com/) is Apple’s official beta app management platform.
-2. Open TestFlight and TapTrack should appear as an available application.
+2. Open TestFlight and TagTrax should appear as an available application.
 If it doesn't, ensure you are signed in with the correct Apple ID.

 ## Authentication
-TapTrack currently relies on Google Authentication.
+TagTrax currently relies on Google Authentication.
 This means that a valid google account is required to access the application.
 Before first time authentication, your associated email must first be added to the ACL list.

-## Using TapTrack
+## Using TagTrax
-TapTrack is composed of 4 main modules:
+TagTrax is composed of 4 main modules:
 1. Check-In/Check-Out (a.k.a Base) module
 2. Repair Module
 3. Reporting Module